The Ultimate Guide to Finding & Winning Scholarships

 Do all scholarships require letters of recommendation?

 Generally, you should be able to use the same recommendations that you used in the admissions process.
-Here are some tips on securing the very best recommendations for both scholarships and admissions.
+We’ve written our very own guide to securing the very best recommendations for both scholarships and admissions.

 Can scholarships impact my financial aid?